The tropical non-properness set of a polynomial map: Preliminaries on tropical geometry

 \subsection{The base field}

-A \emph{locally convergent generalized Puiseux series} is a formal series of the form where $R\subset\mathbb{R}$ is a well-ordered set that is bounded from below, for which all $c_r\in\mathbb{C}$.
+Let $\Bbbk$ be an algebraically closed field of characteristic zero.
+A \emph{locally convergent generalized Puiseux series} is a formal series of the form where $R\subset\mathbb{R}$ is a well-ordered set that is bounded from below, for which all $c_r\in\Bbbk$.
 We denote by $\K$ the set of all locally convergent generalized Puiseux series.
 It is an algebraically-closed field of characteristic 0~\cite{markwig2009field}.
 The field $\K$ can be equipped with the function

 We will call $\val$ the \emph{valuation function} or simply, \emph{valuation}.
 This extends to a map $\Val:\K^n\rightarrow(\mathbb{R}\cup\{-\infty\})^n$ by evaluating $\val$ coordinate-wise, i.e. $\Val(z_1,\ldots , z_n)=(\val(z_1),\ldots , \val(z_n))$.